-There is something about the idea of llamas carrying aid station supplies up to Hope Pass that makes you want to do Leadville.
-Yes, you’ll also get a nice-looking buckle, but seeing llamas as you are coming up that mountain, knowing they carried that soup for you?
+There is something about the idea of llamas carrying your soup up Hope Pass that makes you want to do Leadville.
+Yes, you’ll also get a nice-looking buckle, but seeing llamas as you are coming up that mountain, knowing they carried all supplies for you?
 Way cooler.
 I’ve been dreaming of owning a llama ever since.

 Learn more about Leadville, its history and how to prepare from 2016 RD Josh Colley (Interview Aug. ’16):